swpowell/MC-LEAPS/README.md

 Current option price is estimated as the current ASK price.

-A conda python environment is included in finance.yml.
+A conda python environment is included in MCLEAPS.yml.
+It contains the requisite packages to run the code.
+If you have anaconda installed, you may install this environment.

+The minimum dependencies are the following (install these manually if you cannot install the environment provided):
+- yfinance (pip install yfinance)
+- numpy
+- pandas
+- termcolor (pip install termcolor)